rafaeldefazio/rafaeldefazio.com/content/_index.md

 - **Revenue Ticket Process Automation (to Salesforce):** Designed and developed ETL processes to automate revenue ticket entries, reducing manual errors and ensuring data integrity.

-- **Cron to Airflow Migration:** Spearheaded migration from time-based cron scheduling to Apache Airflow workflow management.
-Migrated VMs to orchestrated containers to enhance ETL reliability and flexibility.
-Designed and documented data pipeline, Git Flow process, and CI/CD architecture.
+- **Cron to Airflow Migration:** Spearhead migration from time-based cron scheduling to Apache Airflow workflow management.
+Migrate VMs to orchestrated containers to enhance ETL reliability and flexibility.
+Designe and documented data pipeline, Git Flow process, and CI/CD architecture.

-- **Data Unification for End Users Portal:** Led requirements gathering, design, and documentation for a new reporting and monitoring portal for end users.
-Managed tasks to ensure integration met expectations.
-Delegated tasks based on priority, individual skills, and seniority levels.
+- **Data Unification for End Users Portal:** Lead requirements gathering, design, and documentation for integrations of a new reporting and monitoring portal for end users.
+Manage tasks to ensure integration met expectations.
+Delegate tasks based on priority, individual skills, and seniority levels.

 ### **LexisNexis Risk Solutions** *(Remote / Brazil)*